-The personal liability protection of a Limited Liability Company (or LLC) is appealing to many solo entrepreneurs, however the sole proprietorship may be a better choice.
-The decision whether or not you should form an LLC depends on a number of factors including what your business sells, potential exposure to lawsuits, and business funding needs.
+The low cost and ease of staring are appealing to many new entrepreneurs, but may not provide entrepreneurs the personal liability protection and tax advantages of a Limited Liability Company (LLC).
+The decision of whether or not you should form an LLC depends on several factors, including what your business sells, potential exposure to lawsuits, and business funding needs.

 What is a Sole Proprietorship?

 A sole proprietorship is essentially a business operating through the owner.
+According to the SBA (Small Business Administration), over 70 percent of businesses form as a sole proprietorship.
 To establish this type of business, the owner doesn’t necessarily need to file any documents, unless they plan to operate under a fictitious name (known as an assumed name, doing business as or DBA in some states).

-Overall, operating as a sole proprietorship makes it easier to manage funds.
-There is no separation between your business and personal accounts in a sole proprietorship.
-In order to maintain an LLC, you must be very careful to maintain your personal and business accounts separately or else risk losing the limited liability protection.
+Managing funds as a sole proprietorship is more relaxed than the LLC, as there must be a separation between your business and personal accounts.
+Not separating funds may cause the LLC to risk losing limited liability protection.
 There is no such concern about commingling funds in a sole proprietorship.

-One of the downsides of operating a sole proprietorship is that you may find it difficult to grow your business quickly.
+Investment – One of the downsides of operating a sole proprietorship is that there are limited options to raise capital.
 While it is always possible to convert a sole proprietorship into a different entity down the road, forming and operating as an LLC, partnership, or corporation from the beginning can make it easier for you to take on partners, and raise funds from investors.

-Also, the options for a sole proprietor to raise capital is limited.
-The business owner typically needs to rely on loans and lines of credit to finance the venture.
+A sole proprietorship is limited to loans and lines of credit to finance the venture.

 What is a Limited Liability Company?

-A limited liability company (or “LLC”) is a business structure that is a distinct entity from its owners upon formation.
+A Limited Liability Company (or “LLC”) is a separate business entity that is a distinct legal entity from its owners upon formation.

-The main advantage of establishing an LLC is the limited liability protection provided to the owners through the use of the entity.
-As long as the entity is properly formed and maintained, LLC owners (referred to as “members”) are protected from the business’s creditors seeking compensation from personal assets and funds.
+Liability Protection – One of the main advantages of an LLC is the legal protection that is provided to the owners (referred to as “members”) personal and business assets.
+This protection is available since the LLC is a separate legal entity from the member(s), which allows the assets of the company and the personal assets of the member(s) to be independent.
+As long as the entity is formed correctly and maintained, LLC members are protected from the business’s creditors seeking compensation from personal assets and funds.